gbhl/bhl-us-data-sets/Metadata-LatinAmerica/README.md

 All acronyms for subset names are indicated in parentheses in the next section of this file.

-SUB Lists.csv - CSV file containing listed subjects per TitleID for all records (146806) that were part of BHL's collection as of July 1st, 2021.
+SUB Lists.xlsx - XLSX file containing listed subjects per TitleID for all records (146806) that were part of BHL's collection as of July 1st, 2021.

-Data files - CSV files belonging to one of the following groups:
+Data files - XLSX files belonging to one of the following groups:
-- Metadata subsets - CSV files including full metadata details for the selected materials.
+- Metadata subsets - XLSX files including full metadata details for the selected materials.
 The names of these files follow one of these two patterns:

-	- \<Subset acronym\>.csv
+	- \<Subset acronym\>.xlsx
 		OR
-	- \<Subset acronym\> - Unique.csv
+	- \<Subset acronym\> - Unique.xlsx

 		When the second pattern is used, only unique title IDs for the selected subject are included, i.e. works in volumes, issues, and/or numbers appear as a single record under their shared title ID.

-- Subject lists - CSV files including only listed subjects per TitleID for the selected materials.
+- Subject lists - XLSX files including only listed subjects per TitleID for the selected materials.
 The names of these files follow this pattern:
-	- \<Subset acronym\> - SL.csv
+	- \<Subset acronym\> - SL.xlsx

-- Word frequencies - CSV files including only the most frequent words in each subject list for the selected materials.
+- Word frequencies - XLSX files including only the most frequent words in each subject list for the selected materials.
 The names of these files follow this pattern:
-	- \<Subset acronym\> - WF.csv
+	- \<Subset acronym\> - WF.xlsx

 Visualizations - PNG files presenting visuals for metadata statistics, co-occurrence networks, or hierarchical clustering of each subset.
 Depending of the nature of the visualization, the names of these files follow one of the following patterns: